kosli-dev/cli/docs.kosli.com/content/getting_familiar_with_Kosli/querying_a_public_system/_index.md

   Commit: https://github.com/cyber-dojo/runner/commit/85d83c6ab8e0ce800baeef3dfa4fa9f6eee338a4
   Started: Sat, 20 Aug 2022 22:32:43 CEST • 13 days ago
 ```
-The minus sign in front of the name indicates `eeb0cfc` stopped.
+The minus sign in front of Name indicates `runner:eeb0cfc` stopped.
-This was the end of the blue-green deployment.
+This was the *end* of the blue-green deployment.

-Let's go backwards in time a little and look at the previous diff:
+Let's go backwards in time a little and look at the *previous* diff:

 ```shell {.command}
 kosli env diff aws-prod#64 aws-prod#65